Prince Randian: Career

-For his act, Randian wore a one-piece wool garment that fit tightly over his body, giving him the appearance of a caterpillar, snake or potato, and would move himself around the stage by wiggling his hips and shoulders.
-His best-known ability was rolling and lighting cigarettes using only his lips, but he was also capable of painting and writing by holding a brush or stylus with his lips and of shaving himself by securing a razor in a wooden block.
-He kept all of the props and materials used in his act in a wooden box that he reportedly constructed, painted and affixed a lock to by himself.
+Randian's act centered on demonstrations of everyday tasks that he had learned to perform using his lips.
+Wearing a close-fitting, one-piece wool costume that gave him the appearance of a caterpillar, snake, or even a potato, he crossed the stage by rocking his shoulders and hips.
+He then demonstrated these skills by writing and painting while holding a brush or stylus between his lips and shaving with a razor secured in a wooden block.
+He kept the tools and materials used in his performance in a wooden box that he reportedly built, painted, and fitted with a lock himself.